Skip to Main Content

 If you have diabetes, nerve damage in the leg or foot, poor blood circulation to your foot, or an infection around the nail, your risk for complications is higher.
 If you have diabetes, see your health care provider.

 Wear shoes that fit properly.
 Shoes that you wear every day should have plenty of room around your toes.
-Shoes that you wear for walking briskly or for running should have plenty of room also, but not be too loose.
+Shoes that you wear for walking briskly or for running should also have plenty of room, but not be too loose.

 When trimming your toenails:

-Keep the feet clean and dry.
+Keep your feet clean and dry.
 People with diabetes should have routine foot exams and nail care.

 Heidelbaugh JJ, Lee H. Management of the ingrown toenail.
 Am Fam Physician.
 2009;79(4):303-8.